Record (TV network): Background

-Only two months after the arrival of television in Brazil, businessman and communicator Paulo Machado de Carvalho got a permit to operate a new TV channel in the city of São Paulo on November 22, 1950, being granted channel 7 paulistano.
+Only two months after the arrival of television in Brazil, businessman and communicator Paulo Machado de Carvalho got a permit to operate a new TV channel in the city of São Paulo on 22 November 1950, being granted channel 7 as its frequency.
 At the time, Paulo and his family already owned a large conglomerate of radio stations and took advantage of the name of his then Rádio Sociedade Record to baptize his first television channel; it was decided that the new station would be called TV Record.

-To set up the station, modern equipment was provided from the United States that was installed in its studios on Miruna Avenue, in the Moema neighborhood, South Zone of São Paulo.
+Setting up the station, modern equipment was provided from the United States and installed in its studios on Miruna Avenue, in the Moema neighborhood, South Zone of São Paulo.
 Before going on the air, the channel made some experimental broadcasts months before its inauguration, showing the choir of the Escola Normal Caetano de Campos and the orchestra of the São Paulo Public Force.

+It was initially set to start on 7 September 1953, Brazil's Independence Day, coinciding with the VHF frequency, channel 7, and also the last number of Paulo Machado de Carvalho's banknotes worth Cr$5 to Cr$1,000, all ending in 7, which he never used for transactions.
+This was Paulo Machado's lucky number, which was also the last number of the license plates of the vehicles of the other assets he owned.
+However, some of the imported equipment would only arrive after the initial planned date, forcing the station to wait an extra twenty days to formalize its launch, which had to include the number 7 in the date.

+Test broadcasts started on the morning of 27 September 1953, at 9am, with the station airing a soccer match between Corinthians and Guarani at the Pacaembu stadium (which was eventually renamed Paulo Machado de Carvalho Stadium).
+The transmitter was assembled by Emissoras Unidas, Paulo Machado's media conglomerate, most of its launch day at the studios was used to rehearse and set up the stage for the inaugural musical special, which would formally open the station.